Kim2091/helpful-scripts/Encode Videos/README.md

 - `encodeVideo.sh` creates a multi-quality video file and a detailed encoding log.
 - `extractFrames.sh` creates separate directories for high and low quality frames, named after the low quality video file.

-These outputs can be used for various purposes, such as creating datasets for machine learning models that work with video quality enhancement or compression artifact reduction.

-**Credits:**
-These scripts were developed to provide a flexible and efficient pipeline for creating multi-quality video datasets and extracting frames for analysis or machine learning tasks.